Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

-In \cite{zhang2017multi}, Zhang and Dana first forward each style image in the style set through the pre-trained VGG network and obtain multi-scale feature activations $\mathcal{F}(I_s)$ in different VGG layers.
+Another work by Zhang and Dana \cite{zhang2017multi} first forwards each style image in the style set through the pre-trained VGG network and obtain multi-scale feature activations $\mathcal{F}(I_s)$ in different VGG layers.
 Then multi-scale $\mathcal{F}(I_s)$ are combined with multi-scale encoded features $Enc(I_c)$ from different layers in the encoder through their proposed inspiration layers.
 The inspiration layers are designed to reshape $\mathcal{F}(I_s)$ to match the desired dimension, and also have a learnable weight matrix to tune feature maps to help minimise the objective function.

+The second type of MSPM addresses the limitation of the increased model size in the first type of MSPM.
+At an expense, the style scalability of the second type of MSPM is much smaller, since only one single network is used for multiple styles.
+We will quantitatively compare the style scalability of different MSPM algorithms in Section~\ref{sect:evaluation}.
+In addition, some aforementioned limitations in the first type of MSPM still exist, \ie, the second type of MSPM algorithms are still limited in preserving the coherence of fine structures and also depth information.